Volunteer Application Process

 What do I need to know about orientation?

-Orientations are held at Penn State Health Milton S. Hershey Medical Center and are scheduled throughout the year.
-If you are a college student, you must come to orientation no later than February.
+Orientations are held at Penn State Health Milton S. Hershey Medical Center are scheduled monthly.

 At the end of orientation, you will schedule an interview with the manager of Volunteer Services.
 Some volunteer positions, such as Child Life and Pet Therapy, require additional interviews or evaluations.